This is a highly specialised course for experienced actors who wish to undergo professional training to refine their skills in screen work.

 Each preliminary audition lasts for roughly fifteen minutes.
 You need to perform two contrasting monologues.
 Each piece should last no longer than two minutes; if you exceed this time limit you will be stopped.
 We aim to make these auditions as informal and friendly as possible.

-Your monologues should be from a screenplay or television series and should not be extracts from plays, poems or novels.
+Your monologues should be from a screenplay, television series or a modern play.
+They should not be extracts from poems, novels.
 Contrast is important for us to assess your acting potential and you should choose your pieces carefully.

 To complete your preliminary audition, you will need a free Zoom account and access to a PC, laptop or tablet computer with a webcam and stable internet connection.
 You will also require a quiet space to perform freely without disruption or distraction.
 We aim to provide a choice of days and times to help ensure this is possible for you.
 Please note that we are unable to offer feedback on your audition.